sanjadomjanic-cmyk/VPKP-Vaje/eng/lab01/README.md

 ## 3️⃣ Reflection and analysis

 - Write a short report on what data you found.

+In my browser's private mode, I found informations about my thesis, my workplace and deatails about my dog.
+On facebook, I found one user with the same name as mine.
+With exposure-checking tools, I discoverd that one of my email accounts had been involved in 1-2 data breaches, and the second one appeared in 9-13, depending of the tool used.
+With PimEyes, I found photo of me on my workplace's website of and another photo of me on a website that was unfamiliar to me.

 - What potential risk does it pose?

+The data-breach results show that my email addresses have been exposed multiple times, which increases the risk of password leaks, unauthorized logins, identity theft, and spam.
+The images found via PimEyes could be misused to create fake profiles, impersonate me,  or track my online presence without my consent.

 - Write a worst-case scenario example of how someone could benefit from this data in the event of personal exposure.
+A malicious actor could combine my leaked email data with publicly available information about my workplace and personal life to craft a convincing spear-phishing attack.
+Using my exposed photos, they could create a fake social-media profile that appears authentic.
+They might impersonate me to contact my colleagues or friends, asking for sensitive information or financial transfers.
+With access to my breached email credentials, they could even gain entry to my real accounts, further strengthening the impersonation.
+This could lead to identity theft, financial loss, and reputational damage.

 - How would you rate your personal security/privacy?

+I would rate my current personal security and privacy as moderate, as my accounts and identity could still be vulnerable unless I strengthen my security habits, such as improving password security practices, enabling two-factor authentication, and limiting the amount of personal information I share online.

 ## References